 Department of Labor - Occupational Employment Projections

-National long term employment projections are prepared by SOC group every other year for purposes of planning and training, primarily for career exploration.
+National long term employment projections are prepared by Standard Occupational Classification (SOC) group every other year for purposes of planning and training, primarily for career exploration.
+At the civilan level of occupational classification, SOC and OES coding are essentially interchangeable.
 Economists at the BLS examine current and historical industrial and occupational trends.
 Knowing the past and current data, economists project what will happen in all sectors of the economy during the next 10 years.
 The economists translate these economic trends and anticipate what the impact will likely be on occupations due to influences such as automation, off-shoring, obsolescense, growth, and replacement needs.
-This leads to interesting variation in long term projections for an occupation on an industry-by-industry basis, where substantial growth for an occupation may be expected in one industry, but decline projected for the same occupation in a different industry.
+This leads to interesting variation in long term projections for an occupation on an industry-by-industry basis: substantial growth for an occupation may be expected in one industry, but decline projected for the same occupation in a different industry.

 In venues such as the adjudication of disability claims by the Social Security Administration (SSA), SkillTRAN has observed that its customers use various methods to estimate employment numbers at the DOT level.
 Every DOT occupation has (at least) one SOC code associated with it.
 Most SOC codes include multiple DOT occupations.
-Only 143 SOC codes have one DOT code.
+Only 182 SOC codes have one DOT code.
+These 182 SOC/OES occupations cover 14.55% of the May 2016 OES National labor force of 140,400,040 full-time and part-time employees.
 In these pure situations, the reported OES employment numbers can be cited for the SOC group with confidence.
-For all the remaining 98.9% of the DOT codes, there is a need to subdivide the aggregated OES/SOC data by some method.
+For all the remaining 98.6% of the DOT codes in 77.8% of the rest of the labor force, there is a need to subdivide the aggregated OES/SOC data by some method.
 One of three methods are used:

 - Total Group.
 Report only the total OES group employment number